Christian Counseling in Wheaton, IL

 With a broad range of professional experience and solid educational backgrounds, our Outpatient Christian counselors are able to help individuals (ages two years old through geriatric), couples, and families address the concerns and hurts that are affecting them emotionally, relationally, physically, and spiritually.
 Through developing an individual treatment plan, issues are dealt with effectively to help clients move forward in life and find the restoration they are seeking.
 People are finding ways to cope with ongoing health concerns, medical management care to address the physical component of their illness, action plans to help them turn their lives around in the right direction, new and effective ways to communicate with loved ones and co-workers, solutions to mending damaged relationships, improved self-image, the courage to stop destructive behaviors, the ability to give and receive forgiveness, new insights into their spirituality, and much more.

 In 1987, we created an Adult Day Treatment Program which was a cutting edge type of care at that time and is still quite unique even today.
-When clients find they are stuck in Outpatient counseling or need to transition from hospital or residential care, the Day Program is the answer.
-This typically three-week program allows clients to immerse themselves in the healing process to move along more quickly to a restored and healthy lifestyle.
-Clients receive care Monday through Friday from 8:00 a.m. to 4:30 p.m. through daily, personalized one-on-one counseling and self-study time in addition to a variety of group therapies and activities including, devotions, community meeting, Christian living group, education group, assertiveness group, expressive therapy, relationship building group, health education, and multi-family group.
+When clients find they are stuck in Outpatient counseling or need to transition from hospital or residential care, Catalyst is the answer.
+This 3-4 week program allows clients to immerse themselves in the healing process to move along more quickly to a restored and healthy lifestyle.
+Clients receive care Monday through Friday from 8:00 a.m. to 4:30 p.m. through daily, personalized one-on-one counseling and a variety of group therapies.

 After-School Program for Adolescents